PhD Program Thesis, Defense & Graduation

 Resources for thesis preparation and the graduation checklist are available on our student community thesis defenses and graduation page, which you can access using your Kerberos ID.

 Graduates of our PhD program are invited to attend the Graduate School of Arts and Science convocation and NYU commencement ceremonies.
-This year’s convocation takes place on Friday, May 19, 2017, from 11:00AM to 1:00PM at NYU’s Skirball Center for the Performing Arts in Manhattan.
-This year’s commencement takes place on Wednesday, May 17, 2017, from 11:00AM to 1:00PM at Yankee Stadium in the Bronx.
+Next year’s convocation takes place on Friday, May 18, 2018, from 11:00AM to 1:00PM at NYU’s Skirball Center for the Performing Arts in Manhattan.
+Details about 2018 commencement will be available soon.